ISO 9001 1994 Requirements in Plain English

 4.1.2.3 Management representative

-Appoint a senior executive to manage your quality system and give him or her the necessary authority.
-This senior executive must ensure that your quality system is developed and implemented.
-This executive must:
+Appoint a senior executive to manage your quality system and give

 • Monitor the performance of your quality system.